Von Mises plasticity

 Also note that the theory of the model is not described here, instead one is referred to standard textbooks on material modeling.

 To illustrate the use of the plasticity model, we setup and solve a FE-problem consisting of a cantilever beam loaded at its free end.
-But first, we shortly describe the parts of the implementation deadling with the material modeling.
+But first, we shortly describe the parts of the implementation dealing with the material modeling.

 Material modeling